Skip to Content

 Length

-When considering spiral perm vs. regular perm, you should consider the length of your hair.
-To get perfect spiral curls, your hair should be at least 8 inches long from root to tip.
-It is possible to do amazing-looking regular perms with hair that is much shorter.
+When choosing between a spiral perm and a regular perm, you should consider the length of your hair.
+For the best spiral effect, hair around 8 inches long (from root to tip) is recommended.
+On shorter hair (about 4 to 6 inches), the spiral may look like tighter curls rather than a long corkscrew.
+It is also possible to do amazing-looking regular perms with hair that is much shorter.

 Volume